-For Salt’s latest Women in Tech interview, we met with Sydney native Kristeen McCarthy, a technology enthusiast holding previous positions leading teams in digital transformation, to talk about diversity, advice and how to navigate and progress in your career.
+For Salt a global, award-winning digital recruitment agency, latest Women in Tech interview, we met with Sydney native Kristeen McCarthy, a technology enthusiast holding previous positions leading teams in digital transformation, to talk about diversity, advice and how to navigate and progress in your career.

 The #SaltSessions Women in Tech #WiT interview series speaks with thought leaders from around the world to get their opinions and advice on how they have grown their career in tech and overcome challenges and adversity during their career.

 - What has been your most career-defining moment that you are proud of?

 Honestly, my most career-defining moment was when I got separated from my first husband and decided I needed to reinvent myself completely… Mission accomplished… I am proud of reinventing and reinvigorating several floundering programs, but reinventing myself and taking a risk on a new path is probably my favourite.

 - What do you think we should be doing more of to encourage more girls to consider a career in tech?

 I believe role models and real-life examples are important for both genders to understand what we all have to offer.
 I remind my kids that the job I have now did not exist 5 years ago so they cannot possibly know what will be out there – so they should all do what they enjoy regardless of the gender stereotypes that are imprinted on most of us.

 - What challenges have you faced in the workplace, especially your experience in male-dominated environments?